See also: Appendix 4: Paid parental leave policy

 Subject to any further conditions imposed by the research council (or other sponsor/funding body), the holiday (annual leave) allocation for full-time PGRs is the same as for full-time staff (ie normally 38 days including public holidays and University closure days) in any year (pro-rata for part-time PGRs).

-Departments should encourage their PGRs to take their full allocation of annual leave in order to maintain an appropriate work-life balance.
-Each department should specify a process for the approval and tracking of PGRs' annual leave that ensures that requests are not turned down without good reason and that enables it to maintain an oversight of the uptake of annual leave.
-PGRs are responsible for requesting and recording their annual leave in accordance with the department's agreed process.
-Departments may also choose to implement a system of flexi-leave for PGRs if they feel that this would be beneficial.
+Departments should encourage their PGRs to take their full allocation of annual leave in order to maintain an appropriate work-life balance and should monitor annual leave uptake to ensure that this is the case.
+Requests for annual leave should not be turned down without good reason.
+Departments may choose to implement a system of flexi-leave for PGRs if they feel that this would be beneficial.

-Untaken leave may be treated as per staff leave in terms of carry-over of days unless PGRs are subject to UKVI restrictions (carry over of days is not permitted) or funder terms dictate that this is not possible.
+Untaken leave may be treated as per staff leave in terms of carry-over of days unless funder terms dictate that this is not possible.
 PGRs who receive a stipend from or via the University of York should be aware that failure to utilise their annual leave entitlement does not, in any circumstances, result in the University owing backdated 'holiday pay' (as a stipend is not a salary and therefore untaken annual leave cannot be considered paid leave not received).
 PGRs should also be aware that annual leave does not, in any circumstances, extend their period of enrolment or change their submission date.

 In exceptional cases, a PGR may wish to transfer to or from the University of York.
 This is most likely to be the case when the PGR’s main supervisor is transferring to or from York and the PGR wishes to move with them.